Dow's winning streak ends; dollar falls

 "I don't think that one or two days' movement is really going to change the underlying momentum of this market, which I still think is pretty strong at this point," said Cam Albright, director of asset allocation at Wilmington Trust Investment Advisors in Wilmington, Delaware.

-The S&P 500 came within about 4 points of its record closing high on Thursday before falling on Friday due to weakness in JPMorgan, a Dow and S&P component.
+The S&P 500 came within about 4 points of its record closing high on Thursday before falling on Friday due to weakness in JPMorgan (JPM.N), a Dow and S&P component.

 JPMorgan's stock sagged 1.9 percent at $50.02 a share.
-But other U.S. bank stocks rebounded from initial losses, with the S&P Financial index edging up 0.27 percent.
+But other U.S. bank stocks rebounded from initial losses, with the S&P Financial index .SPSY edging up 0.27 percent. .N

-Europe's broad FTSEurofirst 300 index closed 0.4 percent lower at 1,203.01.
-But it recorded its fifth weekly rise and is hovering near its highest levels since mid-2008.
+Europe's broad FTSEurofirst 300 index .FTEU3 closed 0.4 percent lower at 1,203.01.
+But it recorded its fifth weekly rise and is hovering near its highest levels since mid-2008. .EU

 Weaker stock prices increased the appeal of bonds and gold.
 Benchmark 10-year U.S. Treasury notes were up 13/32 in price to yield 1.991 percent, a one-week low, while German Bund futures were 0.22 percent higher at 143.45.